StackAdapt Events and Conversions Destination

 products.$.quantity product_quantity

-For example, to create a conversion event when an order is completed with a revenue value greater than 10, you could set up an event rule matching an action value of Order Completed and a revenue value greater than 10 as shown below:
+For example, to create a conversion event when an order is completed with a revenue value greater than 10, you could set up an event rule matching an action value of Order Completed and a revenue value greater than 10:

 Image showing event rule in StackAdapt the matches an Order Completed event with a revenue greater than 10